-- Take advantage of spatial locality. - 5 If all items in a larger block are needed in a computation, it is better to load these items into the cache in a single miss. - Second Example 2 Larger blocks are effective only up to a certain size, beyond which too many items will remain unused before the block is replaced. - Substituting the second of the second of - Block sizes of 16 to 128 bytes are most popular.
+- Take advantage of spatial locality. - 5 If all items in a larger block are needed in a computation, it is better to load these items into the cache in a single miss. - Second Earlier Larger blocks are effective only up to a certain size, beyond which too many items will remain unused before the block is replaced. - © Larger blocks take longer time to transfer and thus increase the miss penalty. - Block sizes of 16 to 128 bytes are most popular.